-While Canada has universal health care, there are still many barriers preventing homeless individuals and families from accessing health services.
+While Canada has universal health care, there are still many barriers preventing individuals and families experiencing homelessness from accessing health services.
 The lack of identification – particularly their health ID card – is often cited as the biggest barrier to obtaining health care for people experiencing homelessness.
 Another significant barrier is following up on prescriptions (due to lack of insurance benefits or inability to pay the co-payment) or ongoing medical “home treatment” (such as sitz baths, bedrest or wound care).

 Other barriers to adequate health care faced by people experiencing homelessness include the daily struggle for the essentials of life.
 A reliance on drop-ins and shelters for meals does not provide a nutritionally balanced or adequate diet.
 Living situations (i.e. sleeping outside, squats or crowded shelter) often result in increased disease transmittal.
 Many shelters require people to leave during the day preventing someone from obtaining needed rest.